sylrie/P5_Pur_Beurre/README.md

 * The user has the possibility to save the result in the database.

 If the user **return 2**,
-the application offers the results saved in database.
+* the application offers the results saved in database.

-## Features
+## FEATURES

-* Search for food in the Open Food Facts database.
+* Search for food in the **Open Food Facts API**.
-* Le programme propose substitut, description, magasin ou l'acheter et un lien vers la page d'Open Food Facts.
+* The application offers a substitute, its description, a store where buy it and a link to the page Open Food Facts.
 * Interaction of the user with the program in the terminal.
 * Management of user input errors.
-* Using a MySql database.
+* Using a **MySql database**.